Omar Shahin: Views

-He has expressed doubt that any sincere Muslims had responsibility for the 9-11 hijackings, since, according to him, over 3000 Innocent died in the World Trade Center attack, the implication being that true Muslims would not kill innocent people if they were also Muslims; moreover, as several of the hijackers attended a strip club, their actions were not in accordance with Islamic morality.
+He has expressed doubt that any sincere Muslims were responsible for the 9/11 hijackings, since, according to him, over 3000 innocents died in the World Trade Center attack—the implication being that true Muslims would not kill innocent people if they were also Muslims. moreover, as several of the hijackers attended a strip club, their actions were not in accordance with Islamic morality.

-He has also written that a Western law should submit to Sharia law, should the two conflict.
+He has also written that a "Western law" should submit to Sharia law should the two conflict.
 Writes Shahin: "A Muslim must try his best to abide by the rulings of Sharia whenever possible as much as he can.
 He should not allow himself to be liable to those western laws that contradict the clear-cut Islamic rulings."